CLASSPNP.SYS Windows 10/7 [SOLVED]

 - Update your BIOS

 - Make sure your computer is off.

-- Press the power button to turn on your PC and immediately when Windows is loading, long press the power button to turn it off.
+- Press the power button to turn on your PC.
+Then when Windows displays a login screen (i.e. Windows has fully booted), long press the power button to turn it off.

 - Repeat 1) and 2) until the screen says Preparing Automatic Repair.

 - Wait for Windows to finish diagnosing your PC, and click Advanced options.

 - Click Advanced options.

 - Click Restart.